ameseee/kwk-level3-swift/toDoList/i2_core_data.markdown

   // we have to grab this view context to be able to work with CoreData if let context = (UIApplication.shared.delegate as?
 AppDelegate)?.persistentContainer.viewContext {

-    let toDo = ToDoCD(entity: ToDoCD.entity(), insertInto: context)
+    // we are creating a new ToDoCD object here, naming it toDo let toDo = ToDoCD(entity: ToDoCD.entity(), insertInto: context)

-    if let titleText = titleTextField.text {
+    // if the titleTextField has text, we will call that text titleText if let titleText = titleTextField.text {
-        toDo.name = titleText
+        // we will take the titleText and assign that value to toDo.name
+        // this .name and .important came from the attributes you typed in on the CoreData page! toDo.name = titleText
         toDo.important = importantSwitch.isOn
     }